On the Road to Publishing My First Novel

 Yesterday, I shared a great resource about how to critique your writing from Writers Helping Writers.
 Today, I thought I might offer another critique cheat sheet, this time from C.S.
 Lakin.
 Here is the first block of critique questions offered by Ms. Lakin.
 Conflict Does your story begin with some sort of conflict—either internal or external?
 Does the beginning set up the bigger “conflict” of … Continue reading Critiquing Your Work – part 2

 One part of the revision process is critiquing your work.
 Whether it’s constant throughout the process or at various phases during your writing, critique is crucial to making a quality finished work.
 But what questions should we ask?
-How do we critique our book in a holistic, systematic way that makes for a great product … Continue reading Critiquing Your Work
+How do we critique our book in a holistic, systematic way that makes for a great product and keeps us sane?
+Angela Ackerman & Becca Puglisi from … Continue reading Critiquing Your Work

 Writing a science fiction book?
 Want to play with space travel, time travel, or whatever?
 Or maybe you just want to understand wormholes?
 Check out this enlightening YouTube video from Kurzgesagt – In a Nutshell, an awesome channel with a lot of interesting theoretical and scientific explainer videos.
-It also has an awesomely 80’s soundtrack … Continue reading Wormholes Explained (Kurzgesagt – In a Nutshell)
+It also has an awesomely 80’s soundtrack and visual aesthetic for this piece.
+Continue reading Wormholes Explained (Kurzgesagt – In a Nutshell)

 Superstitions.
 Myths.
 Urban Legends.
 Life is full of them.
 How did they come to be?
-Check out this Ted-Ed video from Stuart Vyse about where superstitions come from. https://youtu.be/quOdF1CAPXs As fiction writers how do we use these ideas to build credible superstitions, myths, etc into our narratives, especially since it is so ingrained in our cultures and would thus probably be a part of whatever fictional … Continue reading Myth building and Superstitions
+Check out this Ted-Ed video from Stuart Vyse about where superstitions come from.
+As fiction writers how do we use these ideas to build credible superstitions, myths, etc into our narratives, especially since it is so ingrained in our cultures and would thus probably be a part of whatever fictional … Continue reading Myth building and Superstitions

 Noah Zandan brings us an interesting video on the language of lying.
 This can be helpful not only to spot a liar, but – for writers – to create complex characters that lie in ways that feel genuine.
 Continue reading The language of lying

 Check out this cool Ted Talk from Anne Lamott about life and writing.
 One thing that stuck out to me is when she said: If it’s someone else’s problem, then you probably don’t have the answer anyway… Help is the sunny side of control.
 Continue reading Anne Lamott on Life and Writing